XRT Native APIs¶

 The member function

-suspends the graph after 3000 AIE cycles from the graph starts.If the graph was already run more than 3000 AIE cycles the graph is suspended immediately.
+xrt::graph::run(0)is used to execute the graph infinitelyxrt::graph::wait(3000)suspends the graph after 3000 AIE cycles from the start of the run.If the graph has already executed more than 3000 cycles, it suspends immediately.

 The member function

-is ending the graph after 5000 AIE cycles from the previous graph start.If the graph was already run more than 5000 AIE cycles the graph ends immediately.
+xrt::graph::suspend()is used to suspend the graph immediatelyxrt::graph::end(5000)ends the graph after 5000 AIE cycles from the previous start.If the graph has already executed more than 5000 cycles, it ends immediately.

 Measuring AIE cycle consumed by the Graph¶